Davon House: College career

-House went on to play football for the New Mexico State Aggies where he ranks sixth in school history for interceptions with 11.
+House went on to play football at New Mexico State University, where he ranks sixth in Aggies' history in interceptions with 11.

 House appeared in all thirteen games as a true freshman.
 He led the Aggies with four interceptions, and broke the school record for interception return yards in a game, a record that had stood since 1981.
 In his second career start, House tied an NCAA record with a 100-yard interception returned for a touchdown against Idaho.
 He finished the season with 37 tackles, 21 solo, eight pass break-ups, two tackles-for-a-loss, four interceptions with 171 return yards, 94 kickoff return yards and 283 all-purpose yards.

 In his sophomore year, House started all twelve games at left corner.
 He recorded 40 tackles (1 for loss), two fumble recoveries and two interceptions.

 House had a breakout year in 2009, starting all thirteen games at cornerback.
 During a game against the Louisiana Tech Bulldogs, House recovered a fumble and returned it 38 yards for the only score of the game.
 Later in 2009, against The University of Hawaii, House intercepted his second pass of the season in 2008 and returned it for a 58-yard touchdown.
 With this return, he broke the school record for interception yardage in a career.
 He also became the first player record both a fumble recovery for a touchdown, and an interception for a touchdown in the same season for the school since the mid-1990s.
 At the end of the season, House received first-team all-WAC honors after leading the league in passes defended and interceptions.

 House once again started all 12 games in his final season at New Mexico State and recorded two more interceptions and closed out his college career by returning the second interception against Hawaii for a touchdown, making his career total interceptions 11.
 House also recorded 12 pass break-ups, a forced fumble, and 57 tackles.
 He was also named an honorable mention to the All-American team, and placed on the watch list for the Jim Thorpe Award.

 Professional career

+Pre-draft

-House was one of 56 defensive backs to attended the NFL Scouting Combine in Indianapolis, Indiana.
+House was one of 56 defensive backs to attend the NFL Scouting Combine in Indianapolis, Indiana.
 It was anticipated that he would be one of the fastest defensive backs at the combine.
 He performed all of the combine drills and finished 13th among all defensive backs in the 40-yard dash.
 On March 19, 2011, House attended New Mexico State's pro day and attempted to have a better performance in a few combine drills.
 He ran the 40-yard dash (4.37s), 20-yard dash (2.55s), 10-yard dash (1.56s), and broad jump (9'1").
 At the conclusion of the pre-draft process, House was projected to be a third or fourth round pick by NFL draft experts and analysts.
 He was ranked the seventh best cornerback prospect in the draft by DraftScout.com and was ranked the eighth best cornerback by WalterFootball.com.